Validation of Early Prognostic Data for Recovery Outcome After Stroke for Future, Higher Yield Trials

 Lead Scientist at UCSF

 Dr. Halabi is board certified in Neurology and in Vascular Neurology.
-She is the Neurorecovery Program Chief in the Department of Neurology's Neurovascular Division and the founding director of the UCSF Neurorecovery Clinic.
-She treats patients hospitalized with neurovascular emergencies such as ischemic stroke and subarachnoid hemorrhage.
+She is the Neurorecovery Program Chief in the Department of Neurology's Neurovascular Division, the founding director of the UCSF Neurorecovery Clinic, and the co-founding director of the UCSF Post-Acute Traumatic Brain Injury (TBI) Program.

 Details